LeahJB/doc-retention/README.md

 Repository for exploring simple models for predicting DOC transmission across waterbodies (i.e. the proportion of DOC out / in) using water transit time.
 The main approaches included are exponential decay and a steady state Vollenweider approach.
 For both of these, we compare models with constant decay constants to models where the decay constant changes with time as k = a t^b.

 v1 of this repository includes data and analyses used in L.A.
 Jackson-Blake & J.E.
-Sample, "Re-evaluating the Link Between Organic Matter Reactivity and Water Retention Time Across the Aquatic Continuum", submitted to Global Biogeochemistry (subm.
+Sample, "Re-evaluating the Link Between Organic Matter Reactivity and Water Retention Time Across the Aquatic Continuum", submitted to Global Biogeochemical Cycles (subm.
 2025).

 The **'data'** folder contains the following data, which form the basis of the analysis: